 The no-action alternative was developed to provide a baseline for evaluating the changes and impacts of the three action alternatives.
-This baseline is characterized primarily by conditions in December 2004, roughly 2 months after ownership and management of the Baca Ranch was transferred to the U.S. government, and by continuation of current management practices into the future.
+This baseline is characterized primarily by conditions in December 2004, roughly two months after ownership and management of the Baca Ranch was transferred to the U.S. government, and by continuation of current management practices into the future.
 (There are funded projects planned for very near term; these are included in the no-action alternative).
 Most visitor use would continue to be focused in or near the eastern part of the dunefield.
 The developed area east of the dunes (main park road, visitor center, and campground) would remain essentially the same.
 Some visitors would continue to explore backcountry areas of the park and preserve via designated trails and roads, and cross-country horse and hiking use would also continue.
 Some people would enter the north part of the park on foot from the Baca Grande subdivision, via the two county roads that end at the park boundary.

 No new areas would be recommended for wilderness.
 New park lands that were not open to public use before December 2004 would be managed in a very conservative manner.
-That is, there would be no new development, and visitor use would be managed so as to not establish new practices for camping, types and routes of access, etc.
+That is, there would be no new development and visitor use would be managed so as to not establish new practices for camping, types and routes of access, etc.

 New park areas would be inventoried for natural and cultural resources and managed according to NPS policies that emphasize natural processes (for example, nonnative species, interior pasture fences, and artificial water holes and sources would be removed).
 Existing trails and trailheads in the park and preserve would be maintained, but there would be no new trails or trailheads.
 The Nature Conservancy would continue to manage Medano Ranch, including the Medano Ranch headquarters.
 There would be no public use of Medano Ranch.
 Bison grazing would continue within the park on lands leased or owned by The Nature Conservancy.
-Leashed dogs would generally be allowed within the park and preserve.
+Leashed dogs would generally be allowed within the national park (in the front-country, dunes play, and backcountry access zones, and the Liberty Road administrative zone only), and within the national preserve.

-The NPS preferred alternative was developed with substantial public, interagency, and NPS staff participation between 2003 and 2005.
-This is the plan the National Park Service proposes to implement over the next 15 to 20 years.
+The NPS preferred alternative was developed with substantial public, interagency, and NPS staff participation between 2003 and 2006 (see Appendix E: Development of the General Management Plan and "Wilderness Recommendation" section).
+This is the alternative the National Park Service proposes to implement over the next 15 to 20 years.
+It was modified in response to comments on the draft GMP during public review in 2006.
 Options would be created for dispersed hiking and horseback riding; a few new trails would be provided.
 Cooperative or joint facilities (such as access routes, trailheads, and ranger stations) with neighboring management agencies or private partners would be emphasized.

 A large portion of the park expansion lands would be recommended for future designation as wilderness.
-To address existing and growing congestion in parking areas near the high dunes and visitor center, the park would pursue managing traffic and possible transportation solutions, rather than building additional parking or limiting use.
-The park's fee booth would be removed and a new one would be located closer to the park boundary.
+To address existing and growing congestion in parking areas near the high dunes and visitor center, the park would pursue traffic management and possible transportation solutions, rather than building additional parking or limiting use.
+The park's entrance station would be removed and a new one would be located closer to the park boundary.
 Bike lanes would be added to the main entrance road from the park boundary to the dunes parking lot.
-A biking/walking path would connect the Pinyon Flats campground to the dunes parking lot and visitor center.
+A hiking/biking path would connect the Pinyon Flats campground to the dunes parking lot and visitor center.